 - Rescue breaths for infants, children and adults are 2 breaths of mouth-to-mouth for every 30 chest compressions.
 However, during the Covid-19 Pandemic, it may be optional depending on the assessment and ethical considerations.
 We have the guidance for performing breathing assessments and rescue breaths for infants, children and adults.

 D – DEFIBRILLATOR: Attach Defibrillator (AED).
-Locate an AED if available and attach pads on casualty to start assessing heart rhythm.
+Locate an AED if available and attach pads on the casualty to start assessing heart rhythm.
 Continue CPR as instructed by the device until emergency services arrive.

 Can I Enroll in a CPR Course in Liverpool?